Western Australia bulk billed telehealth GP

 WA's GP bulk billing rate was 79.9% for the November 2025 to January 2026 quarter (Department of Health), up 5.4 percentage points year-on-year following the Bulk Billing Practice Incentive Program launch on 1 November 2025.
 Even with that improvement, WA still has a smaller GP workforce per resident than most states, and remote-area gaps are significant.
 In-person same-day bulk billing appointments can still be hard to find, particularly outside Perth.
 Telehealth keeps a fully bulk billed pathway open for eligible Medicare cardholders without depending on local GP capacity.

-The 79.9% figure for Western Australia reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Institute of Health and Welfare.
+The 79.9% figure for Western Australia reflects all GP attendances in the November 2025 to January 2026 quarter, as reported by the Australian Department of Health, Disability and Ageing.
 NewDoc consultations are bulk billed for every eligible Medicare cardholder, so the state-level distribution does not affect what you pay for a NewDoc consult.

 Geography and GP access in WA